Anti-bullying strategies for educators

 • teach their students that they can and should stand up for others, and how to do this in a safe way

-• teach anti-bullying content through age-appropriate activities such as literature, audio-visual material and videos, drama and role-play, music, debates, workshops, puppets and dolls (in early years), group work, and computer-based games where students can act out roles
+• explicitly teach anti-bullying content through age-appropriate activities such as literature, audio-visual material and videos, drama and role-play, music, debates, workshops, puppets and dolls (in early years), group work, and computer-based games where students can act out roles

 • don't wait until bullying occurs to talk about it.
 Discussing bullying in the classroom requires teaching thinking strategies and scaffolding discussion.